-&lt;sup>1 While the International Health Regulations (2005) are a legally binding document under which State Parties agree to fulfill delineated obligations outlined in the document, they do not give power to the WHO nor its Director-General to issue obligations at will to emerging situations.
+1 While the International Health Regulations (2005) are a legally binding document under which State Parties agree to fulfill delineated obligations outlined in the document, they do not give power to the WHO nor its Director-General to issue obligations at will to emerging situations.
 Instead, the WHO and its Director-General in such situations may, per the IHR (2005), only issue non-binding recommendations.

 The amendments would achieve this by removing the descriptor non-binding from the definition of the terms temporary recommendations and standing recommendations in Article 1 while simultaneously inserting a mandate to follow these in a variety of subsequent articles.
-For instance, the IHRRC in its report notes concerning a proposed New Article 13A: "This proposal [...] renders mandatory the temporary and standing recommendations addressed under Articles 15 and 16."
-(WHO 2023: 55) With regards to Paragraph 7 of the submitted article, the Committee continues that "these proposals effectively give WHO the authority to instruct States" (ibid.: 57).
-In relation to a suggested amendment to Article 42, the IHRRC explains likewise: "The proposed amendment to include a reference to temporary and standing recommendations seems to make application of these recommendations obligatory". (ibid.: 67)
+For instance, the IHRRC (2023: 55) in its report notes with regards to a proposed New Article 13A: "This proposal [...] renders mandatory the temporary and standing recommendations addressed under Articles 15 and 16."
+With regards to Paragraph 7 of the submitted article, the Committee continues that "these proposals effectively give WHO the authority to instruct States" (ibid.: 57).
+Concerning a suggested amendment to Article 42, the IHRRC (2023: 67) explains likewise: "The proposed amendment to include a reference to temporary and standing recommendations seems to make application of these recommendations obligatory".